 A second charge mortgage is a loan secured against the equity you own in your home.
-As the Money Advice Service explains, to raise that second charge loan you need to own the property or to have sufficient equity in it to offer as security for the new loan.
+To raise a second charge loan you need to own the property or to have sufficient equity in it to offer as security for the new loan.

 Although you need the equity of a property you own, you do not have to be living in it to raise a second charge mortgage.